Haplogroup K2a (Y-DNA): Origin

-Discoveries since 2016
+Later Discoveries

 Before 2016, many authorities considered that the SNP M2308 was always found in conjunction with SNPs such as M2313 and M214.
 However, researchers such as G. David Poznik discovered examples of Y-DNA that had some, but not all, of the SNPs peculiar to NO (M214), but also lacked SNPs identifying other primary subclades of K2 (M526).
 Poznik et al. 2016 therefore identified K2a (M2308), K-M2313 and NO (M214) as "parent", "child" and "grandchild" clades respectively.
 (While Poznik used the name "K2a1" for K-M2313, this has not been widely adopted – possibly because K2a1 has sometimes been used as an alternate name for other, less closely related haplogroups.)
 Poznik et al. also found that K-Y28301 – which has living members in India – is descended from K-M2313.
 The above findings by Poznik et al. were reiterated by the work of Moreno-Mayar et al. in 2018.

-As of 2018, authorities like the International Society of Genetic Genealogy (ISOGG) and YFull (Y-Chromosome Sequence Interpretation Service) have not integrated the discoveries of Poznik et al., and differ from each other in nomenclature.
+As of 2018, authorities like the International Society of Genetic Genealogy (ISOGG) have not integrated the discoveries of Poznik et al.